-- For your FEMA Flood Zone, visit LeonCountyFL.gov/FloodProtection. - If you live in an area prone to flooding, consider sandbags or another type of barrier to keep water out of your home in minor flood events.
+- For your FEMA Flood Zone, visit LeonCountyFL.gov/FloodProtection or LeonCountyFL.WithForerunner.com/ Properties. - If you live in an area prone to flooding, consider sandbags or another type of barrier to keep water out of your home during minor flood events.
 Depending on site conditions, be aware that it can take several weeks for flood waters to recede.
-If you live in a flood prone area, plan accordingly. - Remember: Homeowner's Insurance policies don't cover flood damage.
+If you live in a flood prone area, plan accordingly. - Remember: Standard homeowner's insurance policies don't cover flood damage.
 Consider extra flood coverage.
 See page 5 for more information.